wladradchenko/wunjo.wladradchenko.ru/README.md

 ### How You Can Help:
 - 🌟 **Star the project on GitHub** to help make Wunjo Pro open-source!
 - 📣 **Spread the word**: Share Wunjo with your friends and invite them to support the project on GitHub!
-- 🎥 **Video Reviews on YouTube**: Leave a video review of Wunjo, share with video link on support@wunjo.online, and I'll give you **free access to the latest version's full functionality**!
+- 🎥 **Video Reviews on YouTube**: Leave a video review of Wunjo with an open-source mention on GitHub, share the video link with support@wunjo.online, and I'll give you **free access to the latest version's full functionality for a year**!

 ## Big update Wunjo CE v2.0.3